 The only reason that I can say is that, when your ads are being shown, some people “accidentally” click on it, and they close it immediately before it even loads your tracking link (shown no click count on your tracker).
 This, however, has considered a click and Facebook will charge you on that.

 On average I’m seeing 10% click discrepancy on Western countries and as high as 20% in Europe countries!
-I am not sure if you have this much of discrepancy but this has been my experience on advertising on Facebook.
+I am not sure if you too, have experience this much of discrepancy but this has been my experience on Facebook.

 Let’s look at this example: